 - The population of over 97 million people has marked the prospective purchasing power of Vietnam market

 - Vietnam is among the world’s top factories for supplying electronic items, mobile phone, textile-garments, and other industries

-- Until the end of 2019, over 30,000 FDI projects selected Vietnam as their home, with total registered capital reaching around US$362 billion
+- Until August 2020, over 32,539 FDI projects selected Vietnam as their home, with total registered capital reaching around US$381 billion

 In recent years, Vietnam business trends are highly focusing on the private sector, together with the open business environment to attract foreign investors into the Vietnamese market.
 The country has also affirmed its position as a strong base for IT and manufacturing sectors thanks to its competitive and reasonable labor costs.

-In what follows, we will delve into a better understanding for the benefits of doing business in Vietnam upon various aspects!
+In what follows, we will delve into a better understanding of the benefits of doing business in Vietnam in various aspects!

 2. Advantages of doing business in Vietnam

 2.1.
 Strategic location